-To help those who might be seeking information and are rightfully skeptical of random Google search results, TheBody asked David Malebranche, M.D., an internal medicine physician and HIV/sexual health expert, to speak to concerns and questions many people reading this might have.
+TheBody asked David Malebranche, M.D., an internal medicine physician and HIV/sexual health expert, to speak to concerns and questions many people living with HIV might have about COVID-19.

 We’ve combined his guidance—which also appears within videos scattered throughout this page—with additional research and reporting from TheBody's staff to cover the most important issues regarding the coronavirus among people living with HIV.